coco98/json2graphql/README.md

 [Hasura GraphQL Engine](https://hasura.io) gives instant GraphQL APIs over Postgres.

-This is A CLI tool to import a schema to Postgres using simple JSON data
+This is A CLI tool to import a schema and data to Postgres using JSON data.
+You can then leverage all the features of Hasura GraphQL Engine to query the Postgres data over GraphQL.

 ## Quick start